 Asthma is the best studied health risk when it comes to exposure to cleaning products.
-There are so many studies that have shown that certain cleaning product ingredients can not only make asthma worse, but also cause asthma, or asthma-like symptoms in people who never had asthma before.
+There are many studies that have shown that certain cleaning product ingredients can not only make asthma worse, but also cause asthma, or asthma-like symptoms in people who never had asthma before.

 There are numerous chemicals and ingredients that can cause or worsen asthma symptoms.
 Many acidic or basic cleaners worsen asthma symptoms because they irritate the lungs.
 If improperly mixed, bleach and acidic or ammonia-based cleaners can react to form high concentrations of chlorine gas, which can cause asthma after even just one exposure.